$79.99 - $89.99

 An EVAP leak is a fault in the evaporative emission control system (EVAP).
-The EVAP’s function is to keep gas fumes in the gasoline tank from reaching the atmosphere.
-This keeps air pollution down, and keeps the smell of fuel from reaching the inside of your vehicle.
+The EVAP’s function is to keep gasoline fumes in the fuel tank from reaching the atmosphere.
+This keeps air pollution down and keeps the smell of fuel from reaching the inside of your vehicle.

-If your Check Engine Light does come on and you suspect a leak in your EVAP system, it is best to have a mechanic look at the vehicle.
-EVAP codes can be challenging and the mechanic will have to use advanced troubleshooting techniques to determine where the leak is, as well as how severe it is.
+While it is safe to drive with an EVAP leak, you should get the leak repaired right away.
+EVAP problems can be challenging and the mechanic will have to use advanced troubleshooting techniques to determine where the leak is, as well as how severe it is.

 The most popular service booked by readers of this article is Check Engine Light is on Inspection.
 Yourmechanic’s technicians bring the dealership to you by performing this job at your home or office 7 days a week between 7AM-9PM.
 We currently cover over 10k cities and have 100k+ 5-star reviews...
 LEARN MORESEE PRICING & SCHEDULING